Gregwar/maple-bootloader-robotis/README.md

 ### Step 3.
 Put your board in hardware bootloader mode

-Press the RESET button of your board, and then put the BOOT0 signal to 3.3V (this can be done with an extra wire) and release the RESET button.
+Press the RESET button of your board, and then put the BOOT0 signal to 3.3V (this can be done with an extra wire), release the RESET button, and release the BOOT0.

 ### Step 4.
 Flash the bootloader!